WillBerner/JavaScript-Quiz/README.md

+# Javascript Quiz
 A quiz game to test your knowledge of JavaScript fundamentals.

-You have a certain amount of time to answer all the questions, but incorrect answers will shorten the amount of time left and detract from your score.
-You can view your recent scores as well as other scores taken across different sessions via localStorage.
+You have a certain amount of time to answer all the questions, but incorrect answers will shorten the amount of time left by 10 seconds and detract a point from your score.
+The timer will blink red while detracting your time if you answer incorrectly.
+You can view your recent scores as well as other scores taken across different games via localStorage.

+Built from scratch from Javascript, HTML, and CSS.
+Uses an external .js file to store the questions and correct answers.
+An interval was used to create the game timer and questions and answers were generated dynamically from imported question objects.

 The quiz can be taken here: